realraum/noc/README.md

 This repository is hosted on [`git.realraum.at`] and on [Github].
-It contains documentation and scripts used for managing the network in [Realraum], an Austrian hackerspace.
+It contains documentation and scripts used for managing the network in [realraum], an Austrian hackerspace.

 The copy on [Github] is (currently) deemed authoritative, to provide (basic) issues-tracking and PR review tools.
 To push to both locations